-Results are based on OLS estimations of CV score rated on a scale from 1 "poor" to 4 "very good" with different sets of controls.
-Internal Locus of Control (LOC) is a binary variable taking on the value 1 if cardinal Locus of Control is above its median and the value 0 if cardinal Locus of Control is below its median.
-Cardinal locus of control is the standardized average of the six LOC items given in table A1 in the appendix.
+Columns 1-4 contains marginal effects from probit estimations; the interaction effects are calculated based on Ai and Norton (2003).
+Columns 5-8 are based on a linear probability model.
+'High self-control' is a binary variable that takes on the value 1 if the cardinal self-control score is above its median and the value 0 if the cardinal self-control score is below its median.
+The cardinal self-control score is the standardized average of the eight self-control (LOC) score is above its median (i.e., rather internal) and the value 0 if the cardinal LOC score is below its median (i.e., rather external).
+The cardinal LOC score is the standardized average of the six LOC items given in table A4 in the appendix.
 Program-related characteristics include year fixed effects, coach fixed effects, and group size.
-Socio-demographic characteristics include gender, age, age squared, migration background, labor market experience, and education.
-Standard errors given in parentheses are clustered on the group level. p < 0.10, p < 0.05, p < 0.01.
+Standard errors given in parentheses are clustered on the group level. \ p<0.10, \\ p<0.05, \\\ p<0.01.